 It has become an all too regular occurrence where cancer patients discover that their medical aids won’t pay for their cancer treatment and organizations such as Campaigning for Cancer has realized the importance on educating and equipping medical aid members with the knowledge and decisions regarding cancer cover.

 Although the many different schemes in the country offer a variety of options, a good oncology benefit ought to consist of an overall annual limit of around R300 000 per beneficiary.

-Members do need to carefully consider benefits that claim to offer “unlimited cover” as often there are treatments not included.
-Sometimes schemes will exclude some of the newer innovative treatments which tend to be more expensive than standard chemotherapy even though the treatments have been approved by the Medicines Control Council.
+Members must carefully consider benefits that claim to offer “unlimited cover”.
+Often these have excluded treatments.
+Sometimes schemes will exclude some of the newer innovative treatments which tend to be more expensive than standard chemotherapy.
+And that’s even though the treatments have Medicines Control Council approval.

 Certain medical aid schemes offer lower benefits of between R90 000 – R150 000 cancer cover per family which means that members may only be provided with cancer treatment in line with PMBs and those are pretty much equivalent to the type of treatment a member would receive in a government hospital.

 Sometimes members have trouble getting their medical scheme to cover the recommended treatment plan and oncology medications.